 We will take a complete medical history and conduct a careful examination to evaluate your general, overall health.
 Ideally, the abdominoplasty patient has no health problems, and wishes only to remove an excess deposit of fat or loose abdominal skin.
 Patients on a weight-loss plan should be close to their target weight before having the operation.
 Women planning future pregnancies should delay abdominoplasty, as pregnancy may promote further abdominal stretching.

 Photographs will be taken before and after surgery.

 Antibiotics will be prescribed prior to surgery to prevent infection.
 To minimize the possibility of excess bleeding, you will need to avoid taking drugs containing aspirin.
-You will also be advised to bathe with an antiseptic soap for several days prior to surgery.
+You will also be advised to bathe with an antiseptic soap for several days prior

 Abdominoplasty is performed using general anesthesia.
 You may be given medication beforehand so you will feel relaxed.
 The surgery may take 2-5 hours, depending on your overall condition.
 You may be released after a few hours, or you may require a couple days of hospitalization.